 Anthropology is a global discipline.
-You can join a field school in any of the sub-discplines of Anthropology (Archaeology, Cultural Anthropology, Biological Anthropology and Linguistics), run by TU faculty or by other institutions.
+You can join a field school in any of the disciplines of Anthropology (Archaeology, Cultural Anthropology, Biological Anthropology and Linguistics), run by TU faculty or by other institutions.
 Students have joined our faculty in countries such as Armenia, Israel, Jordan, Guatemala and Mexico.
 If you wish to spend more time abroad, we recommend you consider a semester or years overseas which is coordinated by the Center for Global Education.

 For anthropology summer field school, please contact the undergraduate advisor Miriam Belmaker.

 The George H. Odell Seminar Series was created in 2014 in honor of the late Professor of Anthropology George Odell.
-He is remembered as a dedicated teacher, conscientious scholar and a renowned authority in lithic analysis.
-Among his several professional affiliations Odell was active in the Oklahoma Anthropological Survey and led numerous surveys and excavations throughout the state.
+He is remembered as a dedicated teacher, conscientious scholar, and renowned authority in lithic analysis.
+Among his several professional affiliations, Odell was active in the Oklahoma Anthropological Survey and led numerous surveys and excavations throughout the state.
 His work on the site in Jenks, Oklahoma revealed evidence of early contact between the resident Plains Indians and Europeans.
 Odell’s honors included the Society of Professional Archaeologists’ Excellence in Research awards.

 The Odell Seminar Series is sponsored by the George H. Odell Foundation, and it was established to bring internationally-recognized scholars to present lectures that pertain to the study of stone tools of wide interest to The University of Tulsa community.